intel-iot-devkit/smart-video-workshop/HW-Acceleration-with-Movidious-NCS/README.md

 # Intel® Movidius™ Neural Compute Stick (NCS)

-This lab shows how Intel OpenVINO™ toolkit provides hardware abstraction to run the sample object detection application which was built in previous modules on Movidius™ NCS.
+This lab shows how the Intel® Distribution of OpenVINO™ toolkit provides hardware abstraction to run the sample object detection application which was built in previous modules on Intel® Movidius™ Neural Compute Stick.

-#### Connect Movidius™ NCS to your development laptop
+#### Connect Intel® Movidius™ Neural Compute Stick to your development laptop
 <br>

 ![image of Movidius NCS to computer](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/images/Movidius.png "connected NCS")